khairulomar/Melbourne_pedestrian/README.md

 <img src="/images/EDA_groups.png">

-Two machine learning techniques were identified as prime candidates due to the time series nature of the data to address the project objective.
+Two machine learning techniques were identified as the main option due to the time series nature of the data to address the project objective.
 The first strategy for the forecasting model was based on Long Short-Term Memory (LSTM) which a configuration of recurrent neural network (RNN), followed by Seasonal Autoregressive Moving Average (SARIMA) model.

 ## Findings
 **LSTM** was initially expected to be the best candidate for modelling the time series data set as it has the capability to learn from past trends and seasonality, given the large amount of available data and the long training set used.
 However, despite generating low values of error calculations (including mean squared error), the predicted traffic behaves more like a sine wave that is not able to detect the intricacies of the hourly and daily variation.
 In addition, the the forecast also seem to deteriorate further beyond four days which falls short of our seven-day target.